Whitman College is a small liberal arts school, but our students think big.

 - Whitman's Encounters program—taken by all first years—is a unique introduction to how a liberal arts education works.
 All students read the same texts across the year, talk about them in small class discussions, and lay the groundwork for the intellectual experience to come.

-- The annual Whitman Undergraduate Conference is one of only two such conferences in the entire nation.
-A celebration of undergraduate scholarship, the WUC features students nearly 200 students presenting to the campus community the results of research projects and creative endeavors usually undertaken in conjunction with faculty members.
+- The Whitman Undergraduate Conference is an annual celebration of undergraduate scholarship.
+The WUC features students nearly 200 students presenting to the campus community the results of research projects and creative endeavors usually undertaken in conjunction with faculty members.

 - There is also an abundance of opportunities for cutting-edge research with faculty outside the classroom, such as the State of the State for Washington Latinos project.
 Community-based service learning opportunities are also characteristic of the Whitman experience: about 350 students take on a volunteer, internship or other service role in the greater community every week.

 - Around 40 percent of Whitman juniors study abroad each year.
 Far-flung locales are a great setting for understanding of new cultures or regions—an important part of a liberal arts education and a key to developing future global citizens.